owncloud-archive/documentation/developer_manual/core/acceptance-tests.rst

 A scenario requires three parts, ``"Given"``, ``"When"``, and ``"Then"`` sections.
 ``"Given"`` and ``"Then"`` can have several sentences joined together by ``"And"``, but ``"When"`` statements should just have one.
-And this should be the function to test.
+And this should be the functionality to test.
 The other parts are preconditions and post-conditions of the test.

 To be able to run your new feature tests you'll have to add a new context to ``config/behat.yml`` file.